Network Connector

 Prerequisite Steps:

-1. Delete Existing Index
+1. Delete the Existing Index

-https://localhost:9200/_cat/indices
+3. https://localhost:9200/_cat/indices

 Postman can be used to access Opensearch.

-Look for the "acknowledged": "true" message.
+Check for the "acknowledged": "true" message to confirm the deletion.